aary/sharp/README.md

 │       ├── test.cpp
 ```

-To run the unit tests for the `LockedData` module run
+To run the unit tests individually for a module run
+`buck test //sharp/<module_name>/test`.
+For example to run unit tests for the
-`buck test //sharp/LockedData/test`.
+`LockedData` module run `buck test //sharp/LockedData/test`